Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Linear theory of confined Alfv en waves

 While the set of governing equations (\ref{eq:linear_ns_adm}-\ref{eq:linear_induction_adm}) potentially supports waves, it only does so when the magnetic field oscillations are not fully damped by magnetic diffusion.
-By constrast, the waveless regime where wavers are overdamped takes place in the quasi-static (QS) limit,where magnetic diffusion acts much faster than the timescale of the variations of the induced magnetic field, \emph{i.e.} $\mu_0\sigma h^2\ll\omega$, or $\Rn\ll1$.
-As such $|\Rn\partial_t \boldsymbol b|\ll |\Delta\boldsymbol b|$, so the induction equation (\ref{eq:linear_induction_adm}) expresses that the magnetic field instantly adapts to the flow field.
-In the Navier-Stokes equation, on the other hand, since no assumption is made on $\Ha$ or $\Rv$, $\Rv\,\Rm=\mathcal O(\Rm)$, $\Ha^2 \partial_zb\sim \Ha^2\,\Rm=\mathcal O(\Rm)$ so all terms in Eq. (\ref{eq:linear_ns_adm_qs}) are $\mathcal O(\Rm)$ and must be retained.
-In other words, while the resistive screen parameter $\Rn$ must be $0$ in the QS limit, the viscous screen parameter $\Rv$ and the Hartmann number $\Ha$ may retain finite values.
+By contrast, the waveless regime where {waves} are overdamped takes place in the QSMHD limit, where magnetic diffusion acts much faster than the time scale of { the induced magnetic field fluctuations, i.e. when $\Rn\rightarrow0$.} In the Navier-Stokes equation, on the other hand, since no assumption is made on $\Ha$ or $\Rv$, $\Rv\,\Rm=O(\Rm)$, $\Ha^2 \partial_zb\sim \Ha^2\,\Rm=O(\Rm)$ so all terms in Eq. (\ref{eq:linear_ns_adm}) are $O(\Rm)$ and must be retained.

+In other words, while the resistive screen parameter $\Rn$ must be $0$ in the QSMHD limit, the viscous screen parameter $\Rv$ and the Hartmann number $\Ha$ may retain finite values.
 Since, $\Rv$ remains finite whilst $\Rn$ vanishes, this approximation requires that $P\!m=\Rn/\Rv\rightarrow0$, and so applies to MHD flows of liquid metals or conducting electrolytes \citep{andreev2013_jfm,apbds2016_rsi,mph2020_ef} but not necessarily to plasmas.
 In the end, the linearised low-$\Rm$ QSMHD equations take the form

-and the governing equation for $\boldsymbol u$ and $\boldsymbol b$ simplifies to:
+and the governing equation for $\boldsymbol u$ and $\boldsymbol b$ simplifies to